tarcisioruas/php-bitgrail-sdk/readme.md

 # PHP BITGRAIL API SDK

 This project is designed to help you make your own projects that interact with the [Bitgrail API](https://bitgrail.com/api-documentation).
-You can register buy or sell order, cancel orders, request deposit address, withdraws and others features.
+You can register buy, sell or cancel orders, request deposit address, withdraws and others features.
 This project seeks to have complete API coverage.

 #### Installation
 ```